CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

-Next we will add the destructor which closes the file using the `close` method:
+Next, we have the destructor which closes the file using the `close` method:

 ```cpp
 // Destructor